christopherkobayashi/tapclean/docs/designing_new_scanners.md

 Usually, but not always, commercial tape loaders use a frequency shift keying (FSK) with just two frequencies.
 That is: bit 0 is encoded with a shorter duration (higher frequency) square wave and bit 1 with a longer duration (lower frequency) one.
 To break down information into a stream of bits and sequentially write these to tape, it is necessary to choose if it's the **M**ost **S**ignificant **b**it (MSb) that has to be written first and then each subsequent one, up to the **L**east **S**ignificant **b**it (LSb), or the other way round.
 That's usually referred to as *endianness*, and therefore *endianness* is either **MSb F**irst (MSbF) or **LSb F**irst (LSbF).

 Let's assume each piece of information (i.e. different files) has been broken down into different streams of bits (i.e. different chunks) and saved to tape.
 How do we know where each chunk starts?
-The main part of loaders use a pattern that tells them a new chunk is beginning.
+Most loaders use a pattern that tells them a new chunk is beginning.
 That pattern is known as *lead-in sequence*.
 It can be a sequence of the same byte value repeated quite many times, or the same bit value.
 As soon as that value changes into some known value (referred to as *sync pattern*), the loader is said to have done a complete synchronization with the stream coming from tape.
 In other words, the loader can be sure that what follows is the information that had been previously saved to tape.
 The information (i.e. the files) can then be loaded into the computer memory for being used.

 Usually the loader itself has to be loaded into the computer memory from tape, so there must be a built-in loader into the computer's ROM that can load a standard chunk from tape and execute it.
 In turn, the newly loaded code can load subsequent chunks using a different keying mechanism (that's why this code is referred to as "tape loader" or "turbo loader", the latter due to the fact that a custom loader is used to load data faster than the built-in loader).